 associated joint effusion

 On CT and MRI the lesion can be categorized as Bone-RADS 4 unless histology has been already obtained 10.

 Treatment and prognosis

-Treatment typically consists of curettage and packing of the resulting cavity with either bone or bone cement (polymethylmethacrylate).
-Radiofrequency ablation has also been used 7.
+Chondroblastomas are benign tumors.
+Treatment typically consists of curettage and packing of the resulting cavity and with or without adjuvant therapy 1-3,11-13.
+Radiofrequency ablation may be used 1,8,11.

 History and etymology

 A chondroblastoma has been described as a cartilage-containing tumor by Kolodny in 1927 3,4 and as a “calcifying giant cell tumor” by Ewing in 1928 2,4.

 In 1931 this lesion was described by the American physician Ernest Armory Codman (1869-1940) as an ‘epiphyseal chondromatous giant cell tumor of the proximal humerus’ of whom it adopted the name Codman tumor 2,3,14.

 In 1942 the American pathologists Henry Louis Jaffe (1896-1979) and Louis Lichtenstein (1906-1977) designated this tumor as a benign chondroblastoma of bone 15.